idilkara/cs436-project/readme.md

 All files required to replicate the deployment and testing environment are included in this repository.

-# STEP BY STEP DEPLOYMENT PROCESS
+# STEP BY STEP DEPLOYMENT PROCESS to REPLICATE OUR INITIAL SETUP

+We used multiple configurations for our experiments but for the step by step instructions we describe the instructins for our initial setup

 ## COMPONENT AND INFRASTRUCTURE MAPPING